 |The pattern and the fabrics|

 My plan was to use the twill as the main fabric, the more subdued remnant on the left as the lining, and the brightly coloured remnant for the cuffs, revers, and pocket tops.
-I did worry that D might think the second remnant was a bit much, but he loved it.
-So I set about conserving as much fabric as possible for future use, a process which included making the lower sections of the front facing out of the lining fabric.
+I did worry that D might think the second remnant was a bit much, but fortunately he loved it.

 The dressing gown comes in two lengths.
 Vogue patterns are always too long on me, but D was happy to go with the longer length, to make the end result as warm as possible.
 I also thought that the sleeves might be a bit too long, but again D saw the idea of extra coverage as a bonus.

 The thickness of the cotton twill provided certain challenges.
 Making the belt loops by sewing them right sides together and turning them through proved impossible, so I folded the raw edges in and in effect top-stitched them.
 Similarly folding the fabric twice for the hem was not going to work, so I turned it up once, and enclosed the raw edge in bias binding.

 The twill also proved a nightmare to press.
 The slightest touch of an iron was enough to create a shiny patch, so I needed my press cloth at all times.
 Pressing the seams open also left a mark on the right side, so I improvised a seam stick from a length of dowel wrapped in a piece of cotton - the curved shape means that the iron only presses against the centre section.

 The pattern was straightforward to put together, but when it came to attaching the facing/lining to the main garment I realized that there was no allowance made for turn of cloth.
 Vogue Patterns, I expected better of you (although to be fair, the pattern is intended for thinner fabrics).
 This was easy to improvise by pinning the facing slightly inside the main piece.